nordzilla/count-digits/README.md

-Since negative numbers represented in base-10 are displayed with a negative sign, the base-10 digit count of a positive number will be equal to the base-10 digit count of the number's negated value.
+Since negative numbers represented in base-10 are displayed with a negative sign, the base-10 digit count of a positive number will be equal to the base-10 digit count of the number's negated value, assuming no wrapping occurred.

 ```rust
 assert_eq!(